Mesa Water Quality at a Glance

-Mesa Water Resources provides comprehensive water and wastewater services to approximately 530,000 residents across Arizona’s third-largest city, spanning over 130 square miles in the east Valley of metropolitan Phoenix.
-Established as a municipal utility, the system encompasses an extensive distribution network, three major water treatment facilities, and over 30 groundwater wells that deliver an average of 75 million gallons of drinking water daily to this rapidly growing desert community.
+Mesa Water Resources provides comprehensive water and wastewater services to approximately 515,000 residents across Arizona’s third-largest city, spanning over 138 square miles in the east Valley of metropolitan Phoenix.
+The system encompasses an extensive distribution network, three major water treatment facilities, and over 30 groundwater wells delivering an average of 75 million gallons of drinking water daily to this rapidly growing desert community.

 Mesa sources its drinking water from multiple sources including the Colorado River through the Central Arizona Project (CAP), Salt and Verde Rivers through the Salt River Project (SRP), and local groundwater aquifers.
-Water is treated at three state-of-the-art facilities: the Brown Road Water Treatment Plant (72 MGD capacity), Signal Butte Water Treatment Plant (24 MGD capacity), and the jointly-owned Val Vista Water Treatment Plant.
-Mesa’s water consistently meets all federal and state quality standards, though the desert community faces ongoing challenges with water conservation, infrastructure modernization, arsenic management, and emerging contaminants like PFAS.
-The utility has implemented significant investments in advanced treatment technologies, aggressive conservation programs, and sustainable water management to ensure reliable supply for future generations in the arid Southwest.
+Water is treated at three facilities: the Brown Road Water Treatment Plant (72 MGD capacity), Signal Butte Water Treatment Plant (24 MGD capacity), and the jointly-owned Val Vista Water Treatment Plant.
+While Mesa’s water meets all federal and state legal standards, third-party analysis reveals chromium-6 at 5.63 ppb (281x above health guidelines), arsenic at 4.35 ppb (1,087x above guidelines), and multiple disinfection byproducts — contaminants that sit below legal limits but remain a cause for concern based on current health science.
+Residents should review our water filter recommendations and check the Arizona state water quality overview for broader context.

 Latest Testing Results